amcoolalphonce/water-saving-project/README.md

 This leads to more water being used as there are times when there are no users using the urinals but still the toilet flushes

 ### BACKGROUND RESEARCH
 I conducted a physical evaluation of two urinals in the University Of Nairobi  premises, both at ADD and American Wing and I noted that the urinals wasted close to 15 litres of clean water every 10 minutes whether they have been used or not.
+This water that goes to watse can be conserved and used for other  activities if a system was to be implemented to monitor the automatic flushing